 gametophyte participate in a fertilization (syngamy) event.
 One fuses with the egg to form a zygote and the second fuses with the central cell.
 This sperm nucleus combines with the central cell’s two nuclei to form a triploid ‘endosperm’ nucleus.
 The central cell then proliferates, forming a tissue, endosperm, that has a limited development and is only found during seed development and often, but not always, in the mature seed.
 The initial stages of endosperm development involve a ‘free-nuclear’ stage where nuclei divide with no cell wall formation, creating a multinucleate, all triploid, (coenocytic) cell.
 This material is called ‘liquid endosperm’ and is familiar as coconut milk, which is actually cytosol.

 The flower is a highly modified stem, typically with four whorls that are bunched close together at the end of the branch.
-The components of each of the four whorls is thought to represent modified leaves, with the inner two whorls being highly modified spore bearing leaves (sporophylls) (Fig. 8-9)..
+The components of each of the four whorls is thought to represent modified leaves, with the inner two whorls being highly modified spore bearing leaves (sporophylls) (Fig. 8-9).
 The elements of outermost whorl (sepals) are the most leaf-like, although often quite small.
 The elements of the next whorl (petals) are often leaf-like in form but usually are large and colorful structures that lack chlorophyll.
-The next whorl are stamens that often consist of a stalk (a filament) terminating in a structure called an anther in which pollen is produced.
+The next whorl consists of stamens that often made up of of a stalk (a filament) terminating in a structure called an anther in which pollen is produced.
 Initially, the anthers possess microsporangia containing microspore mother cells.
 These produce microspores by meiosis and these spores germinate and develop into male gametophytes, aka pollen grains, composed of only two or three cells.
 When pollen is mature the anther generally opens up to make the pollen accessible to pollinators or the wind.
-Pistils are the innermost whorl and often are fused together so the central structure of the flower is a single (compound) pistil.
-Pistil(s) generally consist of an enlarged base (the ovary), with a stalked structure (the style) emerging from its top that terminates with a surface (the stigma) that receives pollen.
+Carpels are the innermost whorl and often are fused together so the central structure of the flower is a single (‘compound’) pistil.
+Carpel(s) generally consist of an enlarged base (the ovary), with a stalked structure (the style) emerging from its top that terminates with a surface (the stigma) that receives pollen.
 Inside the ovary are produced one too many ovules that eventually become seeds.
 Prior to this, the ovules are sites of megaspore production, female gametophyte (= embryo sac) development, fertilization and finally the process of seed development.
 Following pollination, the two-or-three celled male gametophyte (pollen) germinates on the stigma and grows through the style and then gains access to an ovule by growing through the micropylar canal, an opening between the integuments that surround each ovule.
-Pollen tube growth involves the expansion of a single cell, called the pollen tube, that delivers two male gametes to end of the embryo sac with the egg cell.
+Pollen tube growth involves the expansion of a single cell, called the pollen tube, that delivers two male gametes to the embryo sac with the egg cell.
 The tube cell fuses to the embryo sac and delivers two sperm to bring about double fertilization, allowing for the subsequent development of the zygote and endosperm.

 The variations in the basic plan of flowers are one of the amazing stories of botany and of all biology.
 In general, the changes can be attributed to the forces of natural selection acting on the interaction between pollinators and plants.
 Some of the common transformations from the pattern described above include: